joehahn/cat-chase-grasshopper/README.md

 ### Results:

 Cat-chase-grasshopper is a 2D game composed of a virtual cat that is always chasing a virtual grasshopper that hops away whenever the cat nears.
-The game is turn based, and each turn the cat can execute one of these actions: move slow or fast with a slight 25 degree turn to the left or right, or turn 180 degrees.
+The game is turn-based, and each turn the cat can execute one of these actions: move slow or fast with a slight 25 degree turn to the left or right, or turn 180 degrees.
 So the cat has five possible
 actions: move slow & turn left, move slow & turn right, move fast turn left, move fast